MarcoKeppel/IoT2021/README.md

     - [TaskScheduler](https://github.com/arkhipenko/TaskScheduler)
     - [ESPAsyncTCP](https://github.com/me-no-dev/ESPAsyncTCP)

 Recent changes of the ArdionoJson library have introduced incompatibilities with painlessMesh.
 Pay attention to the version you're using, and use those indicated above when in doubt.
+When using PlatformIO to manage the dependencies, there should not be any problem as dependencies of dependencies are managed automatically.

 ## Resources